 Molokai2Oahu Paddleboard Championship

 Established in 1997, the Moloka'i-2-O'ahu Paddleboard World Championship is the world's most challenging paddle race.
 The 32-mile race that begins on the northwest shore of the island of Moloka'i and ends in Maunalua Bay on O'ahu, is known as the fastest downwind route in the world.
-Men and women challengers from 20 countries must harness huge swell, navigate the Moloka'i channel (also known as "the Channel of Bones," and mentally compete for over five hours.
+Men and women challengers from 20 countries must harness huge swells, navigate the Moloka'i channel (also known as "the Channel of Bones," and mentally compete for over five hours.
 And this year, for the first time, an elite group of standup paddleboard (SUP) athletes competed for the title on hydrofoil technology.
-Ok, have I convinced you to sign up yet?
+Have I convinced you to sign up yet?

-The point is, this race is no joke and I was thrilled to be able to create the art to embody this year's competition.
+This race is no joke and I was thrilled to be able to create the art to embody this year's competition.
 I set out to capture two things – the iconic experience of the event through the visualization of determined competitors and the heavy water of the "Channel of Bones."
 The deep greens add to the magnificence and depth of the channel and provide a sense of the unknown.
 Each athlete embarks on a personal journey during the race, so I was honored to contribute to their accomplishment this year.

 And if you look closely at the top of this piece, masked in the clouds, you'll also see a subtle map of the islands and the Ka'iwi Channel.